So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 1. Decide You’re Going To Fix Things

-Sometimes, the whole thing of ‘why am I poor’, is more about how you view other people’s lives rather than your true financial situation.
+Sometimes, the whole thing of “how do I stop being broke?” is more about how you view other people’s lives rather than your true financial situation.

 How you think about and view things is critically important to both your actual finances and your mental well-being.

-You need to decide, right now, that you are not only going to change how you view things, but you are going to do whatever is necessary to fix your finances.
+You need to decide, right now, that you are going to learn how to cope with being poor and take control your finances.

 Enough for your needs and your future.